pillar-markup/pillar/README.md

 ### For Pharo 12
 The development of Pillar and Microdown are now in Pharo 12.

+- v10.4.2
+	- Use Microdown generators
+	- Mustache v1.3
+	- Microdown v2.9.2
 - v10.4.0
 	- Cleaned archetypes
   	- New documentation inside the bod-book template with the full syntax explained.
 	- Uses Microdown V2.7.1: introduces new elements to support Foliage and web generation.
 It improves the document checker.
 Now the following analyses are reported: duplicated anchors, references to unexisting anchors, unreferenced figures, missing figure files, and missing input files.
 	- It has been tested with the bod-book updated archetype.

 - v10.2.0
 	- New book checkers: checks for undefined or duplicated anchors, bogus inputfile
-	- Support for slides as header e.g. # a nice title Conversion of slides from pillar to Microdown
+	- Support for slides as header e.g. # a nice title
+	- Conversion of slides from pillar to Microdown
 	- Nicer support for extension e.g. {!comment|contents=sd thinks there is something fishy!} now can be expressed as {!comment|sd thinks there is something fishy!}`
 	- Cleaned book.
 Now pillar archetype bod-book can fully build on GH - check the workflows files that are automatically installed.
 	- Two new archetypes are proposed: microdown-mooc and microdown-headerformat-mooc.